 To understand how to get rid of or avoid ants in your campsite, you first have to understand what attracts them.
 Let’s face ants are everywhere, but they only have one thing on their mind, and that is to feed their colony.
 They are especially attracted to for or drink high in sugar.
 This means those soda cans shouldn’t be left out or you will get a swarm of ants.

-Don’t leave yet, we have more for you, including tips and other methods that work for keeping those little creepy crawlies away.
+Don’t leave yet, we have more for you, including tips and other methods that work for keeping that little creepy crawlies away.

 If you would like some great tips on keeping warm in your tent, after you read this article come back and check out this one- Keeping Warm In A Tent ( What really works )

 There are a lot of ways to effectively store your food while camping.
 You might have seen pictures of people stringing food up in a tree to keep it safe from bears.
 But you don’t have to go to that extreme!

 If you just want to keep ants out, all you have to do is keep the food in a container with a tight lid.
 Also, try not to let anything drip down the side, or it will attract ants, especially anything sticky and sweet.

 There’s no need to go extreme and get a bear canister which is a heavy-duty plastic container that bears can’t open.
 If you have a cooler, you can keep your food in there, and ants should leave it alone.
 Also, make sure to clean your utensils and dishes after using them.

 Some campgrounds do provide on-site metal food lockers where you can store your food and any other items like toiletries that may attract insects or animals.
 Because you’ll be sharing this space with other campers, only put the most important items in there since there may not be space for all your things.